Sinai Peninsula: Name

-English pronunciation

 The English name came from Latin, ultimately from Hebrew סִינַי, pronounced /siˈnái/ (see-NIGH, in English phonetic spelling).
 In English, the name is now usually pronounced /ˈsaɪnaɪ/.
 An alternative, now dated pronunciation in English was /ˈsaɪnɪaɪ/ SY-nih-eye.

 Geography

 Sinai is triangular in shape, with its northern shore lying on the southern Mediterranean Sea, and its southwest and southeast shores on the Gulf of Suez and the Gulf of Aqaba of the Red Sea.
 It is linked to the African continent by the Isthmus of Suez, 125 km wide strip of land, containing the Suez Canal.
 The eastern isthmus, linking it to the Asian mainland, is around 200 km wide.
-The peninsula's eastern shore separates the Arabian plate from the African plate.
+The peninsula is on the African Plate with the Arabian Plate on its eastern boundary.

 The southernmost tip is the Ras Muhammad National Park.

 Most of the Sinai Peninsula is divided among the two governorates of Egypt: South Sinai (Ganub Sina) and North Sinai (Shamal Sina).
 Together, they comprise around 60,000 square kilometres (23,000 sq mi) and have a population (January 2013) of 597,000.
 Three more governates span the Suez Canal, crossing into African Egypt: Suez (el-Sewais) is on the southern end of the Suez Canal, Ismailia (el-Isma'ileyyah) in the centre, and Port Said in the north.

 The largest city of Sinai is Arish, capital of the North Sinai, with around 160,000 residents.
-Other larger settlements include Sharm el-Sheikh and El-Tor, on the southern coast.
+Other larger settlements include Sharm El Sheikh and El-Tor, on the southern coast.
 Inland Sinai is arid (effectively a desert), mountainous and sparsely populated, the largest settlements being Saint Catherine and Nekhel.